judeclark19/v-cell-2/v_cell_rebuild_plan.md

 ### 16.4 Tableau card visibility (face-down)

+Tableau columns are arrays ordered TOP→BOTTOM; the exposed/active card is the LAST element.
 Because V-Cell supports `faceDownCount` (7/14/21), the engine needs to represent which tableau cards are face-down.

 Proposed representation: